aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/groupcharacterequationnode/_index.md

 ### getPosition() {#getPosition--}

+<b>@deprecated.</b> Please use the 'position' property instead.
 This attribute specifies the position of the character in the object

 ```javascript
 getPosition() : EquationCharacterPositionType;